Preventing Top DFM Errors in Your PCB Design

 Maintain the space between the edge of the copper feature and the edge of the solder as 2 mils.

 Another DFM error to watch out for is an acid trap.
-A design that incorporates acute angles will attract acid concentrations to that area.
-This may result in over-etched traces and open circuits.
+An acid trap is basically any design that incorporates acute angles that will attract acid concentrations to that area.
+This may result in over-etched traces and open circuits as a byproduct of the acid traps.

 Avoid laying the traces coming to the pads at acute angles.
 Place the traces at 45° or 90° relative to the pads.
 Verify that none of the trace angles have created acid traps after routing the traces.